The Most Affordable Ski Resorts in California

 Snow Valley

 Part of the Big Bear Mountain Resort family, Snow Valley is rated the no. 1 small ski area in California by our readers and app users.
-An all-encompassing BBMR ticket costs well over $100.
-However, skiers and riders who just want to ski Snow Valley can buy an individual ticket for the 240-acre Southern California ski area.
-Tickets can be as low as $79 midweek and are $105 max on holiday weekends.
-On average, they mostly hover around $100.
-This is the best price when you purchase online ahead of time.
+While an all-encompassing BBMR ticket costs well over $100, skiers and riders who just want to ski Snow Valley can buy an individual ticket for the 240-acre Southern California ski area.
+Tickets can be as low as $89 midweek and are $105 max on holiday weekends.
+On average, they hover around $100.
+Get the lowest price by purchasing your ticket ahead of time online.
 Known as the longest continually operating mountain destination in Southern California, Snow Valley has an easygoing atmosphere and terrain for all ability levels.
-Opening in 1924, this resort has Southern California’s only lift-served tube park and high-speed six-lift, The Snow Valley Express.
+Opening in 1937, this resort has Southern California’s only lift-served tube park and high-speed six-lift, The Snow Valley Express.

 »View Snow Valley Lodging Options